JupiterOne/starbase/README.md

 [^1]:
     JupiterOne Starbase and the
     [Lyft Cartography](https://github.com/lyft/cartography) projects complement
-    each other as both projects push graph data to a Neo4j database instance.
+    each other as both projects push graph data to Memgraph or Neo4j database instance.
     As such, users of Starbase can leverage the AWS connector from Cartography to ingest AWS assets and relationships.
 A more comprehensive AWS integration is used by the [cloud hosted JupiterOne platform](https://jupiterone.com) and we are considering open sourcing the JupiterOne AWS integration in the